tobographic/tiny11builder/README.md

 This script is identical to the original by ntdevlabs, but retains Edge and OneDrive as I use those on occasion.

+Should work with 22621.1778 (current General Availability Channel as of 2023-05-24) but untested.

 What is removed:
 Clipchamp,
 News,